Barwala, Hisar: History

 According to the local tradition, the town was founded by the Raja Bal, and wala in Hindi means of or belonging to.
 Hence, Bala+wala means [town] belonging to Bal, which in corrupted form came to be known Barwala.

-Coins of Agratya were excavated here, which indicates that town was once under the rule of nearby Agroha.
+Coins of Agratya were excavated here, which indicates that the town was once under the rule of nearby Agroha.

 During Muhammad of Ghor's invasion of India, his generals - two brothers named Sayyad Niamat Ullah and Mir Hassan fought here.
 Niamat Ullah was killed at Hansi Fort, where he was buried; Mir Hassan's successors at Barwala.

 A Shivalaya to the north of the town possibly dates back to the early medieval period.

-Barwala is listed in the Ain-i-Akbari as a pargana under Hisar sarkar, producing a revenue of 1,097,807 dams for the imperial treasury and supplying a force of 1500 infantry and 100 cavalry.
+Barwala is listed in the Ain-i-Akbari as a pargana under Hisar Sarkar, producing a revenue of 1,097,807 dams for the imperial treasury and supplying a force of 1500 infantry and 100 cavalry.

-From 1852 to 1891, Barwala was a tehsil during the British raj.
+From 1852 to 1891, Barwala was a tehsil during the British Raj.
 It was made a tehsil again after the formation of Haryana.